 • Fill out an information form and give it to your door monitor when completed.

-• Sight-read exercise from the offerend materials.
+• Sight-read from material provided at the audition.

 Back to Top